 |Home Animals About Us Contact Us|

-If all goes well, a foster-to-adopt (F2A) period will begin, where the dog and the new family begin to settle in together.
-At that time, a Foster-To-Adopt Agreement is signed.
-Most F2A periods last only a few weeks.
+On delivery day, a foster-to-adopt (F2A) period will begin, with a signed Foster-To-Adopt Agreement.
+Some F2A periods last only a few weeks.
 Many (in the case of young puppies or dogs requiring training) extend for a protracted period of weeks or months.
-While a very young dog bonds with the new family, milestones like spay/neuter or any mandatory training (such as Puppy Kindergarten/Basic Obedience and Intermediate/Canine Good Citizen) take place.
+This permits the new puppy or dog to bond with the adopters while they reach important milestones like immunizations, minimum age for spay/neuter, or completion of mandatory training.

-When everyone is confident that the new dog is a perfect fit, it is time for adoption to be finalized!
-At this time, an Adoption Agreement is signed, the adopter name and contact information is added to the dog's microchip, and the County dog license is transferred to the adopter.
+Once the milestones are reached and everyone is confident that the new dog and the humans are a perfect fit, the adoption will be finalized!
+An Adoption Agreement is signed, the adopter name and contact information is added to the dog's microchip, and the County dog license is transferred to the adopter.

 Happy Dogs + Happy Adopters = Successful Placement!

 Our adopters become part of the Better Days family.
 In order to serve as a resource for the development and success of our alumni dogs, we strive to maintain ongoing communication with and accessibility to adoptive families.
 Microchips remain registered to Better Days Rescue and the the adopters’ contact information is added to their dog's record.
 We take this extra step in order to be available to ensure the safe status of each dog.

 We stand by each dog and will resume ownership and care of a dog if needed.

 (Not ready to permanently adopt a dog?
 Click here for our Foster Application!)